 Saturdays and Sunday, two-hour sitting anytime between 11am and 3pm

 Views don’t come much better than this.
 Perched on the 34th floor of The Excelsior hotel, ToTT’s boasts one of the best views of Victoria Harbour in Hong Kong, making it a prime spot for relaxed weekend dining.
-The brunch buffet here is equally as impressive, serving up all-you-can-eat seafood, sushi, and sashimi, curry, pasta, salad, foie gras, as well as a carvery and dessert stations.
-Guests can also choose from a selection of six hot dishes which include both fish and meat, and enjoy free-flow Veuve Clicquot champagne, red, or white wine.
+The brunch buffet here is equally as impressive, serving up all-you-can-eat seafood, sushi, and sashimi, curry, pasta, salad, foie gras, as well as a carvery and dessert station.
+Guests can also choose from a selection of eight hot main dishes which include both fish and meat, and enjoy free-flow Moët Chandon Brut champagne, red, or white wine.
+Amazing food with an amazing view – what more could you ask for!

 ToTT’s, 34/F, The Excelsior Hong Kong, 281 Gloucester Road, Causeway Bay, (+852) 2837 6786